Have you ever found an XSS only to find out there’s an active CSP that blocks execution of any scripts?

-We can see it found two high severity finding.
+We can see it found two high severity findings.

 This is how it could be done:

-You can check out this list of known JSONP, Flash and Angular bypasses on Google’s GitHub page, and add new bypasses to the list:
+Check out this list of known JSONP, Flash and Angular bypasses on Google’s GitHub page, and add new bypasses to the list.

 CSP Evaluator is an open source project by Google, the source code can be found on GitHub:

-UselessCSP.com is listing CSP flaws in many popular websites.
+UselessCSP.com used to be listing CSP flaws in many popular websites.

 Read more about how CSP works in this Google Developers article: Content Security Policy